 Preliminary information shows that each of the two employees inadvertently picked up the wrong hatch cover.
 Each employee grabbed one handle of the cover, which was the same color as the deck and had no well identifying information on it.
 This action unknowingly created an open hole, and as the employees moved the hatch, one of the employees stepped and fell through the hole to the deck below, approximately 90 feet.

 The exact causes of these incidents are now under investigation.
 Due to the potential factors involved in these incidents may be common to many facilities on the Federal Outer Continental Shelf.
 BSEE recommends all operators and contractors inspect their facilities and communicate the related hazards to all personnel.

 Additionally, BSEE suggests that operators consider the following:

 - Review this Safety Alert with your crew and discuss hazardous areas and encourage feedback to ensure understanding.

-- Conduct a review on the integrity of decks, gratings, and structural and support beams on their facility.
-If the inspection identifies an area of marginal or suspect strength, it must be clearly marked, appropriate mitigation actions taken, and employees be informed of these zones;
+- Conduct a review on the integrity of decks, grating, and structural and support beams on your facility.
+If an area of marginal or suspect strength is identified, ensure that it is clearly marked, appropriate mitigation actions are taken, and employees are informed of those zones.

-- Management and facility supervisors should ensure the workspace organization, proper labeling of equipment and the conduct of operations are fully and constantly reviewed for safety hazards before and during operations;
+- Management and facility supervisors should ensure the workspace organization, proper labeling of equipment and the conduct of operations are fully and constantly reviewed for safety hazards before and during operations.